sergiodxa/remix-auth/README.md

 import { Strategy } from "remix-auth/strategy";

 export namespace MyStrategy {
+  export interface ConstructorOptions {
+    // The values you will pass to the constructor
+  }

   export interface VerifyOptions {
     // The values you will pass to the verify function }